-Last year, Nav surveyed small business owners and discovered that nearly a quarter of those turned down for business financing said they don’t even know why they were turned down.
+When Nav surveyed small business owners we discovered that nearly a quarter of those turned down for business financing said they don’t even know why they were turned down.
 If lending is such a highly regulated industry, how is that possible?

 There’s a simple explanation.
 The laws that give consumers detailed information when they are turned down for loans don’t always apply to business loans, and as a result, entrepreneurs are sometimes wondering why they didn’t get the financing they requested.